sansong089/confluence-mcp-server/README.md

 export CONFLUENCE_PASSWORD="your-api-token"
 ```

-> **Note**: Use your Atlassian account email as username and an API token as password.
-You can create an API token from your Atlassian account settings.
+> **Note**: Use your Atlassian account email as username and password for authentication.
+Some Confluence instances may require API tokens - check your Confluence authentication method.

 ## Usage